Etherpod/Ship-Enhancements/README.md

 - **Ship Light Color**: Changes the color of the ship's interior and exterior lights from a wide variety of options.
 Set this to Divine at your own risk, for mere Hearthians were never meant to see creations blessed by a god.
 - **Interior/Exterior Hull Color**: Select from a variety of colors to change the inside or outside color of your ship.
 Just don't pick Rainbow.
 - **Ship Thruster Flame Color**: Changes the color of the ship's thruster flames as well as the color of the thruster indicator inside of the ship.
+- **Damage Indicator Color**: Changes the color of the ship damage display, the master alarm, and the damage indicator lights.

 ## Quality of Life
 These are all enabled by default.